Fgarm/firewallTester/README.md

 - Define and edit firewall rules on the scenario's hosts;
 - Add and remove ports that represent network services to be tested;

 Additionally, the software allows you to save test results and rerun them later, for example, on another computer.
+A [walkthrough](src/walktrough.md) is also offered exemplifying one possible scenario.

 ## Project Organization